 The Internet of Things (IoT) provides a wide array of opportunities to integrate and interconnect technology in our daily lives.
 As part of a growing global infrastructure, IoT presents many security challenges, some understood but many that are new.
-Devices integrated with the physical environment is a considerable area of concern given the serious impact they may have on life and property.
+Devices integrated with the physical environment is an area of concern given the serious impact they may have on life and property.
 Addressing these challenges and concerns requires a multi-stakeholder process, involving industry, consumers, and governments to align and collaborate.

 This document will inform stakeholders of an approach to identifying and analyzing incentives and barriers associated with IoT security upgradability and patching.
-Stakeholders are defined broadly in order to ensure that all viewpoints are accounted for to the extent possible.
-In particular, this paper will appeal to stakeholders who are keen to characterize the upgradeability and patching capabilities of IoT systematically, or to stakeholders who want to gain deeper insight to augmenting incentives or diminishing barriers to improve IoT security upgradability and patching.
+Stakeholders are defined rather broadly to include anyone who interacts, thus having a stake, in IoT.
+In particular, this paper will appeal to stakeholders who are keen to characterize IoT systematically, or to stakeholders who want to gain deeper insight to augmenting incentives or diminishing barriers to improve IoT security upgradability and patching.

 Market adoption of IoT has been aggressive and is expected to continue.
-While IoT scenarios with national defense or life-and-death criticality are now receiving attention from governments and standards organizations, the security implications associated with consumer-based IoT scenarios remain the subject of ongoing debate.
+While IoT scenarios with national defense or life-and-death criticality are now receiving attention from governments and standards organizations, the security implications associated with consumer-based IoT scenarios are much less discussed or regulated.
 One critical area of concern is how to keep up with device security through patching and upgrades.
 The National Telecommunications and Information Administration (NTIA) within the Department of Commerce has brought together stakeholders to engage and discuss the potential of appropriate patching and upgrades to keep IoT devices secure.
 NTIA recognizes the industry today lacks sufficient consensus on 'a set of common, shared terms or definitions...to standardize descriptions of security upgradability or a set of tools to better communicate security upgradability.'
+(Cite)

-To extend the stakeholder engagement process, several working groups have been established as part of the initiative.
-This paper represents the Incentives and Barriers working group, where the core topic to contemplate is how do we foster greater adoption of appropriate patching and updating practices?
+To extend the stakeholder engagement process, several workgroups have been identified as part of the initiative.
+This paper represents the Incentives and Barriers workgroup, where the core topic to contemplate is how do we foster greater adoption of good patching and updating practices?
 Different forces will lead to stakeholders either embracing or resisting IoT device patching capability.

 This purpose of this paper is to initiate a dialog among IoT producers, government and industry policy makers, researchers, and civil society advocates while avoiding prescriptive recommendations or best-practice guidance.
 Instead, this paper proposes an approach to analyze security concepts in IoT scenarios.
+In different cases, IoT is an evolution (or perhaps an extension) to the evolution brought by the social network.
 Multiple stakeholders are involved in IoT use-cases, often beyond the conventional sense of technology actors.
 It is important to realize the existence of these actors as stakeholders plays a vital role in the success of IoT.